-Eleventh graders will take the PSAT in October.
-The test serves as a practice for the SAT, which will be taken for the first time in January.
-As stated above, students may qualify as National Merit Semi-finalists based on this test.
-Eleventh graders are strongly encouraged to take both the SAT and ACT during the second semester.
+Eleventh graders take the SAT in March and are strongly encouraged to also take the ACT.
 These are standardized college admissions tests which may be taken more than once.
-Together with the student's official high school transcript, these admissions tests are required by the admission offices of colleges and universities.
+Together with the student's official high school transcript, these admissions tests are often required by the admission offices of colleges and universities.
 Students are strongly encouraged to take both tests because they are designed to test two different things.
 The ACT is more of an achievement test, whereas the SAT is an aptitude test.